IBM/protect-webapp-using-runtime-container-security/README.md

   ![opengrp](./images/open_dlp.png)

   The sensors that you created earlier are listed.
-Select all the sensor and click `Apply`.
+Select all the sensors and click `Apply`.

   ![enable_sensors](./images/enable_sensors.png)

 **Container shell access or Process Profile Rules**

-  Initially NeuVector learned on its own about the required processes required for the application to run.
+  Initially NeuVector learned on its own the required processes for the application to run.
 So you will find some process profile rules defined by default with action as `Allow`.
 And you are allowed to change the action to be taken for those.

-  So if an user tries to access container shell directly or somehow get the access, then `Process Profile Rules` detects those.
+  So if a user tries to access container shell directly or somehow get the access, then `Process Profile Rules` detects those.
 But if there is a specific requirement, say do not allow access of `/bin/sh`, then new rules can be added directly for the group using `Policy > Groups` as shown below.

   ![process-profile-rule](./images/process-profile-rule.png)